Maninder-cell/FieldPilot-backend/docs/DEPLOYMENT.md

-# FieldPilot - Deployment Guide
+# FieldRino - Deployment Guide

 ## Production Deployment on AWS

-This guide covers deploying FieldPilot to AWS using ECS Fargate, RDS, and other managed services.
+This guide covers deploying FieldRino to AWS using ECS Fargate, RDS, and other managed services.

 ## Architecture Overview